Improved business processes for automative industry

 What we had to work with:

-Merged and integrated 11 databases into a cloud based system which digitalised the whole business process.
-Allowing for fast and more accurate data being provide to the client.
-We manage and host the system through our web hosting service.
+Merged and integrated 11 databases into a cloud-based system which digitalised the whole business process.
+Allowing for fast and more accurate data being provided to the client.
+The entire system is managed on our carbon-neutral hosting service.

 Phase 1 - Audit Data